itzg/docker-mc-backup/README.md

 :warning: | When using restic, at least one of `HOSTNAME` or `BACKUP_NAME` must be unique, when sharing a repository.
 Otherwise other instances using the same repository might prune your backups prematurely.
 ---|---

 :warning: | SFTP restic backend is not directly supported.
-Please user RCLONE backend with SFTP support.
+Please use RCLONE backend with SFTP support.
 ---|---

 ## Volumes